 Or will we recognize that each of those closest to us are in fact the others that people are demonizing, the exceptions that we have been comfortable with our whole lives because they are not the ethereal one-dimensional bogeymen that politicians blame for their own inability to lead?

 We must remember: we are the source of the progress.
 We are the infinite possibility of 318M citizens bound together on a shared path.
 Too often, we no longer recognize that sharedness.
-And while that path remains imperfect, and gaps in opportunity and potential persist despite our best hopes and ideas, we are not done with the great work of perfecting our union: work that can only be done together.
+And while that path remains imperfect, and gaps in opportunity and potential persist despite our best hopes and ideas, we are not done with the great work of perfecting our union: work that can only be done together and must be grounded in generative and regenerative ideas that reshape the fabric of our culture.

 Three steps forward